tikalk/as-geocoder-facade/README.md

-# AngelSense Geo Coder Facade
+# FleetTracker Geo Coder Facade

 This microservice is acts as a proxy/facade to GeoCoders.
 We currentluy use Google.
 It caches results on Redis.